rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 **MINI LAB ON `.each` - log out all the items**

-Now that we have the powerful `.each` method under our belts, let's jump right in to doing more advanced operations with our array!
+Now that we have the powerful `.each` method under our belts, let's jump right into doing more advanced operations with our array!

 ## Altering all values

 Our Amazon contact has reached out again and, now that they are no longer selling items exclusively in Delaware, made it clear they need to apply a sales tax to every item.
-The have requested the following: "Instead of just the base price of the item, we want a new array of the prices with tax included."
+They have requested the following: "Instead of just the base price of the item, we want a new array of the prices with tax included."

 Confidently, we begin to ideate a solution...: